miservilla/deeptransporter_old_copy/README.md

 ## Description

 DeepTransporter is an AI predictor that employs structural features of transporters and substrates to predict substrate of any given transporter.
 We intend to model kinetic characterics of each substrate-transporter pair using the model.
-The repository supports suites of the software generated for .....
+The repository holds suites of the software generated for finding predicting properties of substrate.
+Right now, we have tested the preliminary version of DeepTransporter, which is focused on predicting hexose transporters from its structural features.

 The pytorch package is based on [tutorials](https://cs230-stanford.github.io/project-starter-code.html).